metamaden/jekyll-now/_posts/2020-2-13-MontyHall.md

 # Animating sequential results

 In data science, more tools in our toolkit means more options for tackling future problems.
-In this section I'll show how some results from sequential experiments testing some parameter range (e.g. increasing `ndoors` or `doorswitch`, etc.) lend themselves to nice animations.
-For this task, I've written the function `getprettygifs()`, which uses the R packages [`gganimate`](https://cran.r-project.org/web/packages/gganimate/index.html) and [`magick`](https://cran.r-project.org/web/packages/magick/index.html) and leans heavily on the helpful code provided [here](https://github.com/thomasp85/gganimate/wiki/Animation-Composition) for the composite gif.
-Passing options to `plottype` results in either a composite plot of the `ndoors` data (violin and line plots), or a line plot showing how `doorswitch` increase impacts win fraction across games varying `ndoors`.
+Sequential experiments testing a range of parameter values (e.g. increasing `ndoors`, increasing `doorswitch`, etc.) can naturally lend themselves to pleasing animations.
+I've written the `getprettygifs()` function using the [`gganimate`](https://cran.r-project.org/web/packages/gganimate/index.html) and [`magick`](https://cran.r-project.org/web/packages/magick/index.html) packages and helpful code provided [here](https://github.com/thomasp85/gganimate/wiki/Animation-Composition) to generate animated gifs of some of the plots above.
+I'll generate these gifs using the results stored in the `ldat` list.

-Let's use the plot gif function to generate the gif files.
-Note all the data is contained in the `ldat` object, where the final item shows win fraction in relation to door count when the player always switches.

 ```
 getprettygif(ldat[[11]], plottype = "composite_ndoors", gifname = "mh_ndoors.gif")